SciML/JumpProcesses.jl/docs/src/jump_types.md

 - Use a `MassActionJump` to handle all jumps that can be represented as mass action reactions with constant rate between jumps.
 This will generally offer the fastest performance.
-- Use `ConstantRateJump`s for any remaining jumps with constant rate between jumps.
+- Use `ConstantRateJump`s for any remaining jumps with a constant rate between jumps.
 - Use `VariableRateJump`s for any remaining jumps with variable rate between jumps.
-You will need to define the lower and upper rate boundaries as well as the interval for which the boundaries apply.
-The tighter the boundaries and the easier to compute, the faster the resulting algorithm will be.
+If possible, construct a bounded [`VariableRateJump`](@ref) as described above and in the doc string.
+The tighter and easier to compute the bounds are, the faster the resulting simulation will be.
+Use the `Coevolve` aggregator to ensure such jumps are handled via the more efficient aggregator interface.

+For systems with only `ConstantRateJump`s and `MassActionJump`s,
 - For a small number of jumps, < ~10, `Direct` will often perform as well as the other aggregators.
 - For > ~10 jumps `SortingDirect` will often offer better performance than `Direct`.
 - For large numbers of jumps with sparse chain like structures and similar jump rates, for example continuous time random walks, `RSSACR`, `DirectCR` and then `NRM` often have the best performance.
 - For very large networks, with many updates per jump, `RSSA` and `RSSACR` will often substantially outperform the other methods.

-- For systems with `VariableRateJump`, only the `Coevolve` aggregator is supported.
-- The `SSAStepper()` can be used with `VariableRateJump`s that modify the state of differential equations.
-However, it is not possible to use `SSAStepper()` to solve `VariableRateJump`s whose rate depends on a continuous variable.
+For pure jump systems, time-step using `SSAStepper()` with a `DiscreteProblem` unless one has general (i.e. non-bounded) `VariableRateJump`s.

 In general, for systems with sparse dependency graphs if `Direct` is slow, one of `SortingDirect`, `RSSA` or `RSSACR` will usually offer substantially better